-Solar energy is one of the girders of the decentralised and citizen-oriented energy revolution.
-Whether as a rooftop system combined with electricity storage systems in the housing industry/ trade or as an open space system with outputs of many megawatts – the possibilities of using solar energy for electricity and heat generation of any size have contributed to a great success.
-Due to the fact that the generation of electricity or heat depends on solar radiation and is therefore a fluctuating source of energy, its integration into both the grid and the electricity market is characterized by special challenges.
+Solar energy is one of the main pillars of the decentralised and citizen-oriented energy transition.
+Whether as a rooftop system combined with electricity storage systems in the housing industry or commerce, or as open space system with the output of many megawatts, the possibilities of using solar energy for electricity and heat generation of any size have made a great contribution to success.
+Due to the fact that the generation of electricity or heat depends on solar radiation and is therefore a fluctuating source of energy, its integration into both the grid and the electricity market is a special challenge.

-In return, the legal requirements for grid connection, financial support and self-sufficiency from these installations have tightened in recent years.
-The complexity has increased considerably for project planners, installation operators and network operators.
-In addition to the regulatory requirements of the Renewable Energy Sources Act (EEG), the Energy Industry Act (EnWG), Metering Point Operation Act (MSBG) and related regulations (e. g.
-System Stability Ordinance, Electrotechnical Characteristics Verification Ordinance), also European grid codes, which have to be taken into account when connecting and operating the solar system, are increasing, too.
-Regular questions revolve around the plant definition in the EEG as well as the replacement and exchange of modules, whereby in particular the commissioning of the solar modules is critically acknowledged.
+In return, the legal requirements for grid connection, financial support and self-supply from these installations have been tightened in recent years.
+Their complexity has increased considerably for project planners, installation operators and network operators.
+In addition to the regulatory requirements of the Renewable Energy Sources Act, the German Energy Industry Act, the Meter Operations Act and related regulations (e.g. System Stability Ordinance, Electrotechnical Characteristics Verification Ordinance), European grid codes are also on the increase, and these have to be taken into account when connecting and operating the solar plant.
+Regular questions revolve around the plant definition in the Renewable Energy Sources Act, as well as the replacement and exchange of modules, whereby the commissioning of the solar modules in particular is critically acknowledged.

 For solar systems, we can also provide the entire contractual concept required under building law with general contractor agreements, also including the procurement and contract regulations for construction services (VOB) Part B General contractual conditions for the execution of construction services (VOB/B).
-Also warranty rights and guarantee become neccessary for the system operator and/or owner of the photovoltaic system as well as the project planner against e. g. the manufacturers of the modules or electrical specialized enterprises (cases of screw tracks, delamination, browning etc. ), whereby we assert your interests both out of court and judicially.
+Also warranty rights and guarantees become necessary for the system operator and/or owner of the photovoltaic system as well as the project planner with respect to, for example, the manufacturers of the modules or electrical specialized enterprises (cases of screw tracks, delamination, browning etc.).
+Hereby we assert your interests both out of court and judicially.